Yoga exists to relax the body and discipline the mind.

 Yoga “soothes the pain” not just by the means of prolonged stretches and physically demanding positions.
 No, the meaning goes a lot deeper than that.
 It is said, “by moderation in eating and in resting, by regulation in working and by concordance in sleeping and waking, Yoga destroys all pain and sorrow.”
 So, let us repeat, it’s not just stretching.

 Just like Yoga, Wakeout in essence is about bringing balance into your life.
-Yoga enriches your mind and body because our lifestyle deprived us of, well, the fruits that feed mind and body.
+Yoga enriches your mind and body because our lifestyle deprived us of, well, the fruits that feed the mind and body.
 Wakeout, similarly, provides more of what your static, unmoving limbs are craving during an 8-hour window - a body movement.
 Activation of your mind and spirit, by the means of waking out your body.
-All this is for evening out your imbalances and releasing the chair-composted tension.
+All this is for an evening out of your imbalances, stretching your back and torso, and releasing the chair-composted tension.

 Since we hold Yoga so dear to our hearts, we also wanted to bring Yoga to your seated bum.
-To set you free of tension without persuading you to leave your desk.
+Here, a chair yoga to set you free of tension and relieve stress without persuading you to leave your desk.
 Actually, let’s use the desk for this one.

 6 desk yoga exercise breaks to release work tension

 Breathe deeply as you do these.
 The breath plays a vital role in melting away all that work tension.
-Go for 30 seconds of each, trying to remain as present as possible.
+Go for 30 seconds of each yoga pose, trying to remain as present as possible.

 4. Inne Strength